bwilczek/blog/_posts/2018-10-07-introducing_watir_pump.markdown

 # ToDoList

-As we look at the page it is clear that the first candidate to be extracted into a reusable component is the ToDoList.
+As we look at the page it is clear that the first candidate to be extracted into a reusable component is the `ToDoList`.
 It contains several elements:

 * a title
 * a text field for a name of a new item